Table of Contents

 Playing Techniques and Styles

-The acoustic is known for its versatility and dynamic range.
-This makes it well-suited for a wide variety of musical genres such as folk, rock, country, bluegrass, and singer-songwriter styles.
+The acoustic is well-suited for a wide variety of musical genres such as folk, rock, country, bluegrass, and singer-songwriter styles.

 Acoustic guitar players often employ techniques like flatpicking.
 It involves using a pick to strum or pluck the strings, producing a bright, percussive sound.